I'm just going through some last-minute things here.

 The judicial branch is not we the people.

-Stephen Rockford, Illinois, I'm glad you waited, sir.
+Steven Rockford, Illinois, I'm glad you waited, sir.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.

-Tremendous thrill to be on the program, Russ.
+Tremendous thrill to be on program, Russ.

-There are two points I'd like to make about Bush, and I think if you put them together you'll wind up being very optimistic.
+There are two points I'd like to make about Bush, and I think if you put them together, you'll wind up being very optimistic.

 The first point is that this is not a man who plays small ball on big issues.

-He doesn't settle for field goals, he goes all the way if it's something that's really important.
+He goes all the way if it's something that's really important, and he's made the Supreme Court really important.

 Cheney and Rice, for example.